 - A Strange Evolution: The Federal Circuit Has Entered the Theater of the Absurd by Gene Quinn (September 2019)

 - Note to the Federal Circuit: Spewing Illogical Nonsense Does Not Make It True by Gene Quinn (August 2019)

 - The Federal Circuit Must Revisit Its Imprudent Decision in Chargepoint v.
 SemaConnect by Russ Slifer (July 2019)

 - It May Be Time to Abolish the Federal Circuit by Gene Quinn (July 2019)

 - The Federal Circuit Just ‘Swallowed All of Patent Law’ in ChargePoint v.
 SemaConnect by Russ Slifer (April 2019)

 About MCLE Credit

-MCLE applications pending in Texas, Missouri, Oklahoma, Virginia and Arkansas.
+MCLE approved in Texas, Missouri, Oklahoma, and Arkansas.
+Pending in Virginia.

 Other states require attending attorneys to complete a form requesting credit.
 Some states, such as Alabama, Georgia, Louisiana, Minnesota, Ohio, Pennsylvania, Tennessee and Washington require attorneys to submit an application for approval of courses taken out of state.
 These states sometimes require the application to be submitted immediately following the completion of the CLE activity, please check the requirements in your state.